 Also, share positive feedback.
 Too often, an employee fails to recognize their contributions to the team.
 When they hear from their manager about the things they’ve done well, it can boost their morale and remind them that they may have very few areas that need improvement.

-Soliciting feedback is crucial to effective employee management.
+Soliciting feedback is an effective employee management tool.
 Feedback from multiple sources gives managers a balanced view of the employee being rated and helps them identify areas where they can offer better support to help the employee grow.
+However, it can also have some negatives, such as biased reviews and strain on your company culture.

 Accuracy is an issue with 360-degree feedback because individual evaluators may have different recollections of how the employee performed.
 Additionally, depending on the evaluation and the criticism it may contain, this type of evaluation can lead to decreased motivation.